 - Greater than a 2 point decline over 1 year.
 (Less than 2 points in one year is considered a possible misdiagnosis)

-Note: There are relatively few ALS clinical trials that are less than one year.
+Note: There are few ALS clinical trials that last one year.
+They are usually six months.

 Note: The monthly decline rate in treated patients in the PRO-ACT database demonstrates a 3.01% increase in monthly decline.